HenriARM/gan-art/README.md

-# TODO: get the basic pic of GAN as a resource
-# TODO: ask teacher how to write all basic model math structure - like all Relu and this type shit?
-I can do Latex

 pyenv installed in ~/.pyenv
 all python versions installed into ~/.pyenv/versions check bash_profile, since all python aliases and paths are there